christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 Note that, once the test game has proved the implementation is correct, any game with the same interface can be used in place of this test game.

-### Running the games
+### Running the game matches

-To submit the games to play to the cluster, let's create a `sketch.py` in a Python 3 environment, using Dask API to connect to the cluster:
+To submit the game matches to play to the cluster, let's create a `sketch.py` in a Python 3 environment, using Dask API to connect to the cluster:

 ```python
 from dask.distributed import Client